Dissipative Quantum Chaos unveiled by Stochastic Quantum Trajectories: Introduction

 The paper is organized as follows.
 In Sec.~\ref{sec:motivation} we lay out the motivation of this work and present an overview of the main results.
 In Sec.~\ref{sec:SSQT} we formalize the SSQT criterion.
-In Sec.~\ref{sec:model} we present a numerical investigation of DQC in the driven-dissipative Bose-Hubbard dimer.
+In Sec.~\ref{sec:quantum_simulation} we present a numerical investigation of DQC in the driven-dissipative Bose-Hubbard model.
+In Sec.~\ref{sec:quantum_information} we present a study on the effects of DQC in superconducting-based quantum technologies.
 In Sec.~\ref{sec:conclusion} we draw the conclusions and discuss the outlook of the work.
 A technical overview of the methods is presented in Appendix~\ref{sec:appendix}.
 A comparison between the SSQT and other criteria is analyzed on several Liouvillian models in Appendix~\ref{Sec:Comparison}.
-A study of the driven Bose-Hubbard model is realized in Appendix~\ref{sec:Ham}.
+A study of the driven Bose-Hubbard Hamiltonian is realized in Appendix~\ref{sec:Ham}.
+A discussion on superconducting circuits is presented in Appendices~\ref{sec:Transmon_appendix} and \ref{sec:Readout_appendix}.